 “The question becomes: What has happened to him in that period of time?
 Have there been occurrences that force him to reckon with choices that he’s made in his life?” he continued.
 “How do you hold on to to being the person that everybody loved, when the circumstances around you may have changed so radically?
 Those are the big questions that we’re asking.”

 Stewart had been reluctant to revisit the role of Picard over the years, but Kurtzman said he agreed to get on board only if he could do something radically different with the character.
 “Patrick was really clear with us from the beginning he did not want to repeat what had already been done.”

-4. It will be the furthest in the future than any “Star Trek” property has explored.
+5. It will now be the second-furthest in the future than any “Star Trek” property has explored (thanks “Discovery!”).